Github852/olddocs/app/views/website/markdown/extensions/themes.md

 For how to install a theme, please see [Publishing](/extensions/publishing).

-## Web/Desktop Themes
+## Creating a theme

-Themes are simple CSS files which override a few variables to style the look of the application.
-CSS themes will automatically work on mobile.
-Your CSS file should contain content similar to the below.
+Themes are simple CSS files which override a few variables to style the look of the application. **CSS themes will automatically work on mobile.** Your CSS file should contain content similar to the below.

 _Note that font and font sizes do not apply to mobile; only desktop/web._